wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/modern-analytics-interactive-experiences/includes/3-exercise-use-power-bi-desktop-to-build-data-model.md

 | Create PivotTable             | Visualizations pane > Matrix                           | Insert > PivotTable > Use this workbook’s Data Model         |
 | Apply Conditional Formatting  | Right-click > Conditional Formatting                   | Home > Conditional Formatting                                |
 | Create Custom Visuals         | Visualizations pane > Ellipse menu > Get more visuals  | Not available in Excel                                       |

-## Terms of Use

-© 2021 Microsoft.
-All rights reserved.

-By using this hands-on lab, you agree to the following terms:

-The technology/functionality described in this hands-on lab is provided by Microsoft Corporation in a "sandbox" testing environment for purposes of obtaining your feedback and to provide you with a learning experience.
-You may only use the hands-on lab to evaluate such technology features and functionality and provide feedback to Microsoft.
-You may not use it for any other purpose.
-Without written permission, you may not modify, copy, distribute, transmit, display, perform, reproduce, publish, license, create derivative works from, transfer, or sell this hands-on lab or any portion thereof.

-COPYING OR REPRODUCTION OF THE HANDS-ON LAB (OR ANY PORTION OF IT) TO ANY OTHER SERVER OR LOCATION FOR FURTHER REPRODUCTION OR REDISTRIBUTION WITHOUT WRITTEN PERMISSION IS EXPRESSLY PROHIBITED.

-THIS HANDS-ON LAB PROVIDES CERTAIN SOFTWARE TECHNOLOGY/PRODUCT FEATURES AND FUNCTIONALITY, INCLUDING POTENTIAL NEW FEATURES AND CONCEPTS, IN A SIMULATED ENVIRONMENT WITHOUT COMPLEX SET-UP OR INSTALLATION FOR THE PURPOSE DESCRIBED ABOVE.
-THE TECHNOLOGY/CONCEPTS REPRESENTED IN THIS HANDS-ON LAB MAY NOT REPRESENT FULL FEATURE FUNCTIONALITY AND MAY NOT WORK THE WAY A FINAL VERSION MAY WORK.
-WE ALSO MAY NOT RELEASE A FINAL VERSION OF SUCH FEATURES OR CONCEPTS.
-YOUR EXPERIENCE WITH USING SUCH FEATURES AND FUNCITONALITY IN A PHYSICAL ENVIRONMENT MAY ALSO BE DIFFERENT.

-**FEEDBACK** If you give feedback about the technology features, functionality and/or concepts described in this hands-on lab to Microsoft, you give to Microsoft, without charge, the right to use, share and commercialize your feedback in any way and for any purpose.
-You also give to third parties, without charge, any patent rights needed for their products, technologies and services to use or interface with any specific parts of a Microsoft software or service that includes the feedback.
-You will not give feedback that is subject to a license that requires Microsoft to license its software or documentation to third parties because we include your feedback in them.
-These rights survive this agreement.

-MICROSOFT CORPORATION HEREBY DISCLAIMS ALL WARRANTIES AND CONDITIONS WITH REGARD TO THE HANDS-ON LAB, INCLUDING ALL WARRANTIES AND CONDITIONS OF MERCHANTABILITY, WHETHER EXPRESS, IMPLIED OR STATUTORY, FITNESS FOR A PARTICULAR PURPOSE, TITLE AND NON-INFRINGEMENT.
-MICROSOFT DOES NOT MAKE ANY ASSURANCES OR REPRESENTATIONS WITH REGARD TO THE ACCURACY OF THE RESULTS, OUTPUT THAT DERIVES FROM USE OF THE VIRTUAL LAB, OR SUITABILITY OF THE INFORMATION CONTAINED IN THE VIRTUAL LAB FOR ANY PURPOSE.

-**DISCLAIMER** This lab contains only a portion of new features and enhancements in Microsoft Power BI.
-Some of the features might change in future releases of the product.
-Insert instructional text here